The latest Kit Maker version is 2.4.0 (beta) – Link

 Multiple Maschine Libraries can be processed at once, or multiple Sample Packs can be processed at once, but you cannot process both forms of libraries together (ie a Maschine library and a Sample Pack both at once).

 Note: The larger amount of files and libraries, the longer it will take to process.
 The moving gear animation on the screen shows that the app is still libraries.
-For Mac users, the app may temporarily say “Application Not Responding” while it is processing.
+The app may temporarily say “Application Not Responding” while it is processing.
 This is normal when processing large volumes of files.

-Maschine Expansion Library folders are named after the Expansion title and are installed along with your other Native Instruments installed libraries.
-The Expansion folders typically have these subfolders inside titled: Groups, Documentation, Projects, Samples, Sounds etc.
+When you installed your official Maschine Expansions via NI, the folders were named after the Expansion title and are installed along with your other Native Instruments installed libraries.
+Each Maschine Expansion folders typically has these subfolders inside titled: Groups, Documentation, Projects, Samples, Sounds etc.

 To import an expansion folder, drag the Expansion folder itself (such as “Amplified Funk”) into Kit Maker.